-Dr. Garrity is an Associate Professor and the Department Chair of the Department of Child and Family Development at San Diego State University.
+Dr. Garrity is the Interim Senior Associate Dean and previously served as the Department Chair of the Department of Child and Family Development at San Diego State University.
 She was a practitioner in the field of early care and education for almost twenty years as a Head Start teacher and administrator, program director for a state funded program, and literacy coach.
 She teaches classes on language and literacy, social emotional development, and infant/toddler and preschool development.
 Her research involves the exploration of how best practices are implemented in the field, with a focus on behavior guidance policies, early childhood workforce development, and teacher beliefs in programs serving culturally and linguistically diverse students.
 Dr. Garrity’s research examines the socio-cultural and linguistic complexities of educational settings.
 She loves babies, books, and the beach.
 She is also a proud #Aztecforlife, having earned her M.S. in Child and Family Development from SDSU.

 - Ed.D.
 Educational Leadership, University of California, San Diego/California State University, San Marcos

 - M.S.
 Child and Family Development, San Diego State University

 - B.A.
 English Literature and Economics, University of Pittsburgh

 - Teacher Beliefs and Practices; ECE Workforce Development and Leadership; Effective Behavior Guidance Policies; Early Language and Literacy and Supporting Dual Language Learners; Cultural Communities; Cultural and Linguistic Contexts of Teaching and Learning; Head Start

 Linder, L., Potter, N., Garrity, S. (2020).
 The moderating role of parental strain on the relationship between child media use and regulation.
 Cyberpsychology, Behavior, and Social Networking.